-Are you familiar with food guides such as the USDA’s Choose My Plate and The Plate Method from the Canadian Diabetes Association?
+Are you familiar with food guides such as the USDA’s Choose My Plate, The Plate Method from the Canadian Diabetes Association, or Canada’s Food Guide?
 In theory, I’m totally onboard with these concepts.
 The main idea is to fill half your plate with veggies, a quarter with a meat or alternative, and the other quarter with a grain or starch alternative.

 This is fine if you are a traditional meat and potatoes type of person and eat segmented meals.